 Current Daily Operation of CAC

 We understand that these are extremely stressful times for everyone but we ask you to be patient and kind with our staff as we work through this.
-We currently have limited staff, limited resources as we are still under capacity restriction, so please understand that we are doing our best to accommodate a heavy patient load with half of our staff.
-As new information becomes available, we adjust and adapt and that may slow things down or complicate things a bit more than they would in normal circumstances.
-The staff members that are here are essential workers that are putting themselves at risk to be available to provide care for your beloved pet, so please treat them with nothing less than the kindness that they deserve.
-Over the last several months since Covid-19 has changed everyone’s lives, our staff have unfortunately have taken the brunt of many people’s frustration.
+We currently have limited staff and limited resources as we are doing our best to accommodate a heavy patient load.
+The staff members that are here are working harder than ever to provide care for your beloved pet, so please treat them with nothing less than the kindness that they deserve.
+Over the last two years since Covid-19 has changed everyone’s lives, our staff have unfortunately have taken the brunt of many people’s frustration.
 Like everyone else, we have also been affected and many of the things people are frustrated about are out of our control.
 We are also tired and frustrated but it is unacceptable to be rude or yell at our staff and we will terminate our relationship with anyone who is abusive to our staff.
-Please see our open letter to our clients regarding treatment of our staff by clicking here.

 If you have an appointment with your pet:

 - You will receive a link to our appointment instructions page with your appointment reminder.
 You can also view the instructions here.

 - Please do NOT enter the building unless you are specifically instructed to by the staff